cyberwani/blunt-wp-starter-theme/README.md

 In most cases I am unable to use a full page cache in the sites I build.
 The reasons for this are complex but there is usally data that cannot be cached on almost every page of a site.
-This can be as simple as a short contact form that appears on 99% of the site's pages.
-The hidden data in the form that prevents spam must be refreshed on every page load and it is different on every page load.
+This can be as simple as a short contact form that appears on 99% of the site's pages; the hidden data in the form that prevents spam must be refreshed on every page load and it is different on every page load.
 Combine that with a full page cache and all the forms break.

 This theme incorporates my own caching plugin Blunt Cache, you can find it in the [WordPress Repository](http://wordpress.org/plugins/blunt-cache/) or [here on GitHub](https://github.com/Hube2/blunt-cache).
 I needed both a fragment cache and an object cache and I needed them to be stupidly easy and quick to implement.
-It is a fragment and object cache, but it can also be used as a full page cache on pages that won't break when cached.
-If you use another cache, the code I've included in the template files can simply be ignored, or if you really want to you can remove it.
+It can also be used as a full page cache on pages that won't break when cached.
+If you use another cache the code I've included in the template files can simply be ignored, or if you really want to you can remove it.

 *Full Page Caching*
 I have created a form of full page caching and implemented it in this theme.
-If you are using my caching plugin you can remove it by altering the function blunt_cache_full_page_setup() in the file /includ/theme-setup.php.
+If you are using my caching plugin you can remove it by altering the function blunt_cache_full_page_setup() in the file /include/theme-setup.php.

 You will find code like the following in the main template files.
 I thought it should be explained because the logic might confuse some people.
 It is an alteration of the code